 - 98. Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates (i.e. rates for investments up to 12 months). - 99.
-The bank base rate is currently 3.5% with forecasts projecting the rate will peak at 4.5% by June 2023 and slowly decrease from 2024 onwards (interest rate forecasts are covered in more detail in appendix D). - 100.
-The suggested budgeted investment earnings rates for returns on investments placed for periods of up to 3 months during each financial year for the next 3 years are based on the base rate forecasts above and are shown in the following summary.
+The bank base rate is currently 5.25% with forecasts projecting the rate has peaked and will decrease slowly from 2024 onwards (interest rate forecasts are covered in more detail in Appendix D). - 100.
+The suggested budgeted investment earnings rates for returns on investments placed for periods of up to 3 months during each financial year are shown in the following summary.
 These rates have been used to estimate investment interest, over the strategy term.

 Average earnings in each year

-2023/24 4.40%
+2023/24 (residual) 5.30%

-2024/25 3.30%
+2024/25 4.70%

-2025/26 2.60%
+2025/26 3.20%

-2026/27 2.50%
+2026/27 3.00%

+2027/28 3.25%

+Years 6 to 10 3.25%

+Years 10+ 3.25%

 - 101. The Council will pursue value for money with its investments and to measure this will use the 1 month compounded SONIA (Sterling Overnight Index Average) rate, which is the risk-free rate for sterling markets administered by the Bank of England, as its investment benchmark.
-We will also continue to use the investment benchmarking service offered by Link to compare our performance against our peers. - 102.
-The overall balance of risks to economic growth in the UK is probably to the downside due to the weight of all the uncertainties over Brexit, as well as a softening global economic picture.

-- 103. The balance of risks to increases in Bank Rate and shorter-term PWLB rates are broadly similarly to the downside.
+Due to the lack of available funds for investment currently we have suspended our subscription to the investment benchmarking service offered by Link which allows us to compare our performance against our peers. - 102.
+The overall balance of risks to economic growth in the UK is probably to the downside due to the weight of all the uncertainties over Brexit, as well as a softening global economic picture. - 103.
+The balance of risks to increases in Bank Rate and shorter-term PWLB rates are broadly similarly to the downside.
 The Bank of England's forward guidance should be a good indicator of where interest rates are going. - 104.
-To bring balance to the portfolio funds generated through the Council's cash flow will be invested on the following basis:-
+Whilst ever the Council remains under-borrowed and using our internal balances to partly mitigate the need for borrowing there will be limited balances available for investment.
+However, to bring balance to the portfolio funds generated through the Council's cash flow will be invested on the following basis:-